Caucus Roles: Spokesperson for Health, Labour, Gaelic Affairs, and the Public Service Commission.

 Dave has been married to Penney for 21 years, has two teenaged children, and a rescue dog named Boots.

-Caucus Roles: Spokesperson for Aboriginal Affairs and the Truth and Reconciliation Commission, Agriculture, Environment, Status of Women, and Advanced Education.
+Caucus Roles: Spokesperson for Aboriginal Affairs and the Truth and Reconciliation Commission, Agriculture, Environment and Climate Change, Status of Women, and Advanced Education.

 Bio: Lenore was first elected as MLA for Truro-Bible Hill-Millbrook-Salmon River in 2009, and was re-elected in 2013 and 2017.
 She is passionate speaker known for her openness, integrity, and willingness to listen to opposing members.